-- 1. Final gear oil drain bolt

-- 2. Final gear oil filler bolt

-- 3. Correct oil level

-- If the oil is below the brim of the filler hole, add sufficient oil of the recommended type to raise it to the correct level.
+- 1. Final gear oil filler bolt - 2.
+Gasket - 3.
+Correct oil level - If the oil is below the brim of the filler hole, add sufficient oil of the recommended type to raise it to the correct level. - 4.
+Check the gasket for damage, and replace it if necessary. - 5.
+Install the final gear oil filler bolt and its gasket, and then tighten the bolt to the specified torque.